 It may seem obvious, but it is important to thank those who help support your church’s kingdom work.
 Tell the story of the impact you are making together, and share your vision for upcoming opportunities.
 This helps build trust that you are stewarding your resources well.

 Do you have what you need to accept giving online?
-Explore some tools in Aplos Software that can help your church manage your tithes, offerings, and donations online!
+Explore some tools in Aplos Software that can help your church manage your tithes, offerings, and donations online.
+You can try it free for 15 days!